-Awards of Note: The Gabriola Sounder has been the recipient of two MaMurray Awards to date;
+Awards of Note: The Gabriola Sounder has been the recipient of Four MaMurray Awards to date:

 2013 Gold Award for Advertising Design, Under 25,000 circulation

-2020 Silver Award for the MaMurray Community Service Award for our Remembrance Day, Covid edition.
+2020 Silver Award for the MaMurray Community Service Award for the Remembrance Day, Covid edition.

 Sarah and Derek

-Awards of Note: The Gabriola Sounder has been the recipient of two MaMurray Awards to date:
+Awards of Note: The Gabriola Sounder has been the recipient of four MaMurray Awards to date:

 Gold Award For Advertising Design